steveonlinux/Lamp-Stack-Pipeline/README.md

 ```bash
 ansible-playbook playbook.yml
 ```
-Or pull and ru ndirectly from Dockerhub at https://hub.docker.com/r/steveonlinux/lamp.
+Or pull and run directly from Dockerhub at https://hub.docker.com/r/steveonlinux/lamp.

 The playbook assumes SystemD is being used and that the package manager is either apt, DNF, or pacman.
 The site will be at http://localhost:8080.